DKotykhin/Coffeedoor-Next-Hygraph-new/README.md

 ## Features

-- Online coffee, tea and assessories store for coffee bar & shop
+- Online coffee, tea and accessories store for coffee bar & shop
 - using latest Next JS 13 for SSR
 - latest routing architecture with App folder
 - Hygraph CMS for content placing